 How do I change an O ring on a mixer tap?

-Insert O-ring into the groove for top lever first before inserting in grooves for handle lever.
+- Insert the O-ring into the groove for the top lever first before inserting it in the grooves for the handle lever.

-Replace shaft, ensuring that there are no gaps between washers/gaskets at the upper end of the shaft.
+- Replace the shaft, ensuring that there are no gaps between washers/gaskets at the upper end of the shaft.

-Slide retaining nut onto the shaft and tighten firmly with the spanner before turning on the water supply to test for leaks.
+- Slide the retaining nut onto the shaft and tighten it firmly with the spanner before turning on the water supply to test for leaks.